10 things to do in Rome in August

 6. Attend opera performances in a unique setting

 During the show it is normal that you will meet other foreign tourists who opt for this activity.
 In these performances the quality that characterizes the famous Roman theater is guaranteed.
-The ruins of the baths complement the performances and make your experience unique.
+The ruins of the thermal baths complement the performances and make your experience unique.

 Every day a different artist performs, the performances are announced on the website of the Teatro dell'Opera di Roma.
 Ticket prices start at 25 € and some exceed 135 €.

-7. Snow in Rome in the middle of summer
+7. Snow in Rome in midsummer

-One of the basilicas in Rome is that of Santa Maria Maggiore or Santa Maria Maggiore, also known as Santa Maria della Neve.
+One of Rome's basilicas is that of Santa Maria Maggiore or Santa Maria Maggiore, also known as Santa Maria della Neve.
 Every August 5 it celebrates a miracle that the Virgin is said to have performed after appearing in the dream of Pope Liberius.
 Legend has it that on August 4 and 5, 358 A.D. the Virgin asked the Pope to erect a church for her and on the morning of August 5 it snowed on the site where the Basilica was later erected.

 Because of this, the believers remember the miracle of the snow in August in the square in front of the Basilica.
 During the celebration, a light and sound show is organized, and the attendees see an artificial snowfall, so it is not necessary to visit Rome in winter to see snow.